 Now I only have to shake the spray bottle and all is quiet, butter wouldn't melt in their mouths!
 It even works well on my cockatoo!
 So results with absolutely no physical or mental harm done and no harm to the environment.

-After completing the basic pet training course at Petsmart, the most effective tool I came away with is to use a squirt/spray bottle to stop a dogs barking.
-Simply spray your dog in the face or better yet, the hind quarters, the rear end.
-It is useful to help stop other unwanted behaviors if you use it while the dog is in the act.
+After completing the basic pet training course at Petsmart, the most effective tool I came away with is to use a Squirt/Spray Bottle to stop a dogs barking.